Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 That's the drugs.

-Ah, I need more coke.
+I need more coke.

-I'm running a lot more coke.
+I'm running low on coke.

 I'm getting hungry.